Excel-VBA-Macros-for-Research/Building_Adjacency_Matrix/README.md

 - Click the "Conversion_from_Individuals_to_Groups" button.
 Then, a dialog box appears.
 - Choose the excel file of data about grouping.
 - Click a cell in the column of intended category and click the OK button.
 Any cell in the intended column will do.
+- On Mac, another dialog box will appear.
+Then, click the "OK" button.
+- An excel file displaying who belongs to which group is automatically created.
+It is recommended that you save this file.
+The file should not be closed yet.
+### Building_Adjacency_Matrix_from_Groups
+- Click the "Building_Adjacency_Matrix_from_Group" button.
+Then, a dialog box appears.